MathiasKRasmussen/netApi/README.md

 # Simple .NET API
-This API connects to a local database with two tables: Office and Employee Through the API you are able to create, update and delete employees
+This API connects to a local database with two tables: Office and Employee.

+Through the API you are able to create, update and delete employees.